nazar-medushevskyi/TestTrionika/README.md

 # From the context provided in the task:

-1. For the "Conference is mandatory to attend" block: Display 4 images in a slider.
+✅ 1.
+For the "Conference is mandatory to attend" block: Display 4 images in a slider.
-2. For the Speakers block: There will be 8 speakers by default, as in the layout.
+✅ 2.
+For the Speakers block: There will be 8 speakers by default, as in the layout.
 Add a "Show All" button that, when pressed, should display all speakers.
-3. Use a CSS preprocessor (Less, CSS).
+✅ 3.
+Use a CSS preprocessor (Less, CSS).
-4. Use the Gulp task manager.
+✅ 4.
+Use the Gulp task manager.
-5. Implement a fixed header that becomes anchor links with smooth scrolling when scrolling.
+✅ 5.
+Implement a fixed header that becomes anchor links with smooth scrolling when scrolling.
-6. Slider: Automatically switch images every 2000ms.
+✅ 6.
+Slider: Automatically switch images every 2000ms.

-1. Ready
-2. Ready
-3. Ready
-4. Ready
-5. Ready
-6. Ready

 # Installation Instructions: